 - This EPA includes pharmacologic management as well as patient counselling. - The observation of this EPA is divided into two parts: patient assessment and management; patient counselling.

-Indirect observation by nephrologist based on case review.
+Part A: Patient assessment and management Indirect observation by nephrologist based on case review.
+Assessment form collects information on:

-Type of visit: consult; follow up
+- Type of visit: consult; follow up

 Part B: Patient counselling